Cedar River (Washington): Natural history

-Due to logging in the early 20th century, only about 17%, or 14,000 acres (57 km²), of the Cedar River Watershed consists of old growth forest.
+Due to logging in the early 20th century, only about 17%, or 14,000 acres (57 km^{2}), of the Cedar River Watershed consists of old growth forest.
 The majority of the forest remaining today is second growth forest.

 The Cedar River Watershed provides habitat for a variety of wildlife.
 The river provides habitat for anadromous fish including Chinook salmon, Coho salmon, Sockeye salmon, and Steelhead trout.
 Deforestation and associated erosion in the early 20th century resulted in a degraded habitat for wildlife.
 Starting in the late 20th century efforts began to be made to protect and restore the river and its watershed.
 Salmon runs have been a major topic of concern, with work underway to recreate spawning channels, proper salmon habitat zones, and fish ladders.
 To address low counts on the river, with only 10,000 counted beyond Lake Washington by the early 2020s, the Muckleshoot Tribe began trucking 1,500 spawning salmon from the Ballard Locks to the Cedar River.